Allen Pepperbox Identification

 THE PRIMITIVE GRAFTON DRAGOON

-These early Dragoons feature fluted barrel ribs and removable percussion nipples but do not yet incorporate the ratchet/pitman system.
+These early Dragoons feature fluted barrel ribs and removable numbered percussion nipples.
+The very early production do not yet incorporate the ratchet/pitman system and have in most cases non-engraved side plates.
 The grip has a wide back strap (9/16″), and the grip plates can be found either with or without silver oval inlays.
 The internal mechanism follows the 1837 patent design.

 THE EARLY SHIELDLESS DRAGOON